developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/mgmt/index.md

 - Device friendly name (if not available, the device model and serial number is displayed)
 - Device model and serial number
-- AP friendly name (if available) or BSSID. **Never Connected** is displayed if device has never connected to the server.
+- AP friendly name (if available) or BSSID - **Never Connected** is displayed if device has never connected to the server.
 The icon indicates the connectivity state to the access point.
 A WiFi icon with a slash indicates the device is not connected to the AP.
-- Device state:
+* Device state:
-  - **In Service –** device is part of the active device pool and not in any of the other device states
+        * **In Service –** device is part of the active device pool and not in any of the other device states
-  - **To Be Found –** the administrator or manager tagged the device, waiting for a user to take action to find the device
+        * **To Be Found –** the administrator or manager tagged the device, waiting for a user to take action to find the device
-  - **Finding –** the device search is initiated by another user
+        * **Finding –** the device search is initiated by another user
-  - **Found –** the device is located after conducting the search
+        * **Found –** the device is located after conducting the search
-  - **Cannot Find –** the device could not be found after the search was conducted
+        * **Cannot Find –** the device could not be found after the search was conducted
-  - **Decommissioned –** device is removed from the active device pool
+        * **Decommissioned –** device is removed from the active device pool
 - Top right icon indicates device battery level or charging state.
 <br>
 <!-- -->